vapdev/Twiker/README.md

 # Twikker
-Twitter like app made with Django, Vue.js and Bulma
+Social network built with Django, Vue.js and Bulma

 Work in progress